radiantlogic-v8/documentation-ido/documentation/object-details/identity-details.md

 description: Navigating and Understanding Identity Details
 ---

-An identity represents a person who works with (employee) or collaborates within (contractor) the company.
+An identity represents a person (an employee or a collaborator) within the company.
 Selecting an identity object link from any Identity Observability interface (such as Observations or Controls) opens a detailed page about that identity.
 The details include information about the identity, their access rights, and associated risks.
 An example of the page is included below:

  ![Image showing identity detail page](Media/identity-detail.png "Image showing identity detail page")